 Driving Around School or Hospital Zones –

-Another important piece of lesson which your driving instructor presents is recommending you do not exceed 40 km/h.
+Another important piece of a lesson which your driving instructor in Newcastle upon Tyne presents is recommending you do not exceed 40 km/h.

 Before your practical driving training, you will receive theoretic lessons about the car’s specs, what purpose they have and when to use them.
 These lessons are topped off with real-time drive experience.